zhezhaozoe/thanos/paper/paper.md

 # Methods

+As R is one of the most popular languages for bioinformatics, not least thanks to the Bioconductor project, and since Thanos is implemented in R, in this work we shall focus mainly on the R ecosystem.
 The overall design of the package draws inspiration from `phyloseq`.
 Briefly, the main component of a `phyloseq` object is the OTU abundance table, in the form of a numeric matrix with taxa on the rows and samples on the columns (or vice versa).
 The OTU table can be optionally decorated with sample metadata, an expanded taxonomy table, a phylogenetic tree, and even the reference genome of each taxon.